Ravina1604/SurveyApplication/README.md

 2) run npm install (run in node.js cmd or VS code editor)

 3) npm start
-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:3000 to view it in the browser.  (run in chrome browser)